-The Fundraising Company Ltd, company number 3286088 hereinafter TFC and the Not for Profit Organisation or person addressed, hereinafter NFP.
+Between the Fundraising Company Ltd, company number 3286088 hereinafter TFC and the Not for Profit Organisation or person addressed in this communication, hereinafter NFP.

 In cases where the TFC produces bespoke materials for the NFP or incurs other costs the NFP will be liable for these costs in the event that the use of the materials does not proceed in the agreed manner.
 These costs will include any management, administration, transport and storage costs incurred.